NEHW home page

 By Neil Currie

 In 1971 a small group of Connecticut birders formed what they called The NEW ENGLAND HAWK WATCH.
 Prior to that year they had been aware that each fall large numbers of hawks were migrating over Connecticut and on into New York and New Jersey.
 Already in the East there were places where large numbers of migrating hawks could be observed in the fall: Mt.
-Tom in Massachusetts, Montclair Quarry and Cape May in New Jersey and, since the 1930s, Hawk Mountain
+Tom in Massachusetts, Montclair Quarry and Cape May in New Jersey, Mt.
+Peter and Hook Mountain in New York and, since the 1930s, Hawk Mountain in Pennsylvania.

 Neil Currie

-in Pennsylvania.
-There were even records from the late 1800s of flights of hawks over New Haven, Connecticut.
+There were even records from the late 1800s of flights of hawks over

 The Connecticut group decided to learn more about hawk migration in Connecticut and the rest of New England.
 Visiting most New England bird clubs and sanctuaries they persuaded birders to spend three weekends in the Fall (two in September and one in late October) at a spot of their own choosing to count passing hawks.
 At almost all of these new lookouts birders were surprised to see large numbers of migrating hawks.